 If the grass is greener next door, maybe it’s time to give Grassperson a call.

 A perfectly green lawn doesn’t happen by accident.
 At Grassperson, we’ve mastered the formula for a healthy, weed-free lawn—and the key is consistent use of our 7-step custom lawn care program, coupled with proper landscape maintenance.
+We provide our lawn care services in and around Flower Mound, Highland Village, and Lewisville, TX.

 We work closely with lawn product suppliers, who advise us on the latest formulations for fertilizing and preventing weeds and lawn disease.
 The products we use today are safer than ever before, and because we apply products in the right time, place and with the right technique, it’s better for the environment.